-Studies have established a connection between oral health and overall health.
+As this detailed publication suggests, studies have established a connection between oral health and overall health.
 Findings suggest that poor dental health can affect one's physical and mental health.
 From heart diseases to diabetes to stroke - there are so many diseases linked to poor oral health.

-No wonder then that oral diseases cost Canada $1 billion in productivity losses!
+No wonder then, that oral diseases cost Canada $1 billion in productivity losses!

 All that should remind you to better look after your teeth and gums.
 However, British Columbia's ever-increasing dental care costs make that more difficult.
 BC's public health insurance doesn't offer much help in dental services either.

 This is why more and more people are turning to private dental insurance in BC.
 With one of these plans, you can lower the total costs of your needed oral health care treatments.

 By having access to more affordable treatments, you can improve your oral health.

 To further realize the value of dental insurance, let's talk about the government dental plan.

 BC has its own public health insurance, called the Medical Services Plan (MSP).
 It's a legal requirement for anyone who's eligible for it.

 MSP covers only the cost of medically-necessary services from doctors, dentists, and surgeons.
 If you need dental or oral surgery, you need to have the procedure done in a hospital.
 An MSP-registered surgeon also needs to order it for your coverage to kick in.

 That means restorative services, such as dental fillings, aren't covered by MSP.
 Neither are root canals, crowns, or bridges.